tracerdominion/Tournament_Building/README.md

 * Create and populate sheets for the stage to run
 * Update those sheets when new results come in
 * Remove a result with row given
+* Break a tie between players on the player position sheet
+* Drop a player from the stage (and adjust future matches accordingly)

 #### Options function